neufeld/AXIOME3/README.md

 python 16S_pipeline.py Core_Metrics_Phylogeny --local-scheduler
 ```

+This should create `core_div_phylogeny` directory with its respective outputs.

 **Note that you may repeat Step 1 and 2 to generate PCoA plots based on different rarefaction thresholds.
 Just make sure to remove/move/rename "core_div_phylogeny" directory prior to do so.**

 `rm -r output/core_div_phylogeny`